digital-asset/daml/triggers/simulations/acs-growth.rst

 Trigger ACS *relevancy* can be measured by comparing the contracts that the trigger knows about to the contracts that the ledger knows about.
 Trigger simulations perform such a difference at the end of each rule evaluation cycle.
 This information is plotted on the *ACS Diff with Ledger* graphs:

-- with contract additions measuring how many active contracts the ledger has created, but the trigger has yet to observe the creation event
+- with contract additions (in blue) measuring how many active contracts the ledger has created, but the trigger has yet to observe the creation event
-- and with contract deletions measuring how many active contracts the ledger has archived, but the trigger has yet to observe the archive event.
+- and with contract deletions (in red) measuring how many active contracts the ledger has archived, but the trigger has yet to observe the archive event.

-As our ACS growth simulations are only creating contracts, filter out the diff contract deletions for each of our graphs.
+As our ACS growth simulations are only creating contracts, we can filter out the contract deletions for each of our diff graphs.

 Now, as we examine our ACS difference graphs, notice that:

 - for the ``SlowACSGrowth`` simulation, contract additions are bounded and display a clear *raster* pattern

+  - in other words, Canton service provisioning is able to manage the workload that our triggers generate

 - and for the ``MediumACSGrowth`` and ``FastACSGrowth`` simulations, contract additions start to increase in the latter stages of the simulation run

-  - also notice that as the trigger ACS view diverges from the ledger ACS view, the number of pending contracts also starts to grow.
+  - also notice that as the trigger ACS view diverges from the ledger ACS view, the number of pending contracts also starts to grow
+  - or, in other words, Canton service provisioning is unable to manage the workload that our triggers generate.

 .. note::
   In order to ensure that triggers can scale (as the number of contracts they need to process increases), we need to ensure that the trigger ACS remains *relevant* (i.e. divergence of the trigger ACS view from the ledger ACS view is **bounded**).